 Unless exempt because of prior work experience, you may take a year’s full-time paid work placement in Year 3.
 A range of placements may be available in local councils, social housing organisations, NHS trusts and in police support work.
 Past placements have been with Manchester City Council, Parliament and the Audit Commission.

-This unit enables you to complete an extended piece of work which develops their research skills and ability to analyse academic sources and empirical findings in an area of their own choosing.
-If the student chooses to do the Community Engagement Project then the unit will be based on the work they did in Public Services in the Community or on the Community Action Project.
+This unit enables you to complete an extended piece of work which develops your research skills and ability to analyse academic sources and empirical findings in an area of your own choosing.
+If you choose to do the Community Engagement Project then the unit will be based on the work you did in Public Services in the Community or on the Community Action Project.

 Explores through topical case studies new directions in public policy and delivery through public organisations.
 The unit focuses attention on the contemporary processes by which public policies are initiated, decided, implemented and evaluated.
 It explores through case studies the variety of conceptual approaches to these processes.